Sensoro/Yunzi-iOS/README.md

 License
 =======

-BlocksKit is maintained under the MIT license.  **The project itself is free for use in any and all projects.**  You can use BlocksKit in any project, public or private, with or without attribution - though we prefer attribution!
+Yunzi-iOS is maintained under the MIT license.  **The project itself is free for use in any and all projects.**  You can use BlocksKit in any project, public or private, with or without attribution - though we prefer attribution!
 It helps us.

 Unsure about your rights?
 [Read more.](http://opensource.org/licenses/MIT)